Computational Complexity versus Statistical Performance on Sparse Recovery Problems: Introduction

-In sparse recovery problems, statistical performance is usually measured in terms of the number of samples required to guarantee stable recovery, while computational performance is usually measured in terms of classical bounds on the computational cost of the corresponding convex optimization problems or M-estimators.
-Early on, it was noticed, for example in~\citep{Dono06}, that recovery problems which are easier to solve from a statistical point of view (i.e., where more samples are available), are also easier to solve numerically.
-The results in \citep{Dono06} focused on homotopy methods and were essentially empirical.
-More recently, the authors of~\citep{Chan13,Amel14} studied computational and statistical tradeoffs for increasingly tight convex relaxations of shrinkage estimators.
+As mentioned above, \cite{Dono06} was one of the first reference to connect statistical and computational performance in this case, showing empirically that recovery problems which are easier to solve from a statistical point of view (i.e., where more samples are available), are also easier to solve numerically (using homotopy methods).
+More recently, \cite{Chan13,Amel14} studied computational and statistical tradeoffs for increasingly tight convex relaxations of shrinkage estimators.
 They show that recovery performance is directly linked to the Gaussian squared-complexity of the tangent cone with respect to the constraint set and study the complexity of several convex relaxations.
-In \citep{Chan13,Amel14} the structure of the convex relaxation is varying and affecting both complexity and recovery performance, while in \citep{Dono06} and in what follows, the structure of the relaxation is fixed, but the data (i.e., the observation matrix $A$) varies.
+In \citep{Chan13,Amel14} however, the structure of the convex relaxation is varying and affecting both complexity and recovery performance, while in \citep{Dono06} and in what follows, the structure of the relaxation is fixed, but the data (i.e. the observation matrix $A$) varies.

-Here, following results in \citep{Roul17}, we first describe linearly convergent restart schemes solving a broad range of compressed sensing problems using first-order methods.
-The key term controlling convergence measures the sharpness of the optimum can be interpreted as a condition number, computed as the ratio between the true signal sparsity and the maximum signal size that can be recovered by the observation matrix.

-In a similar spirit, we show that the {\em cone restricted eigenvalues} introduced in \citep{Bick07} correspond to the worst-case value of Renegar's condition number for problem~\eqref{eq:recov} taken over a class of signals~$x_0$.
-This means that a single quantity drives both the complexity of solving problem~\eqref{eq:recov} and its recovery performance, i.e., the number of samples required for exact recovery, and the solution's robustness when the observations $y$ are noisy.
-This same condition number also controls the impact of misspecification in $A$ on the optimal solution to~\eqref{eq:recov}.
-From a compressed sensing perspective, this confirms that obtaining more samples also makes the reconstructed solution more robust to experimental uncertainty in $A$.